SAP-samples/security-services-tools/README.md

 Show results from application System Recommendations
 See blog [Report ZSYSREC_NOTELIST – Show results of System Recommendation](https://community.sap.com/t5/application-development-blog-posts/report-zsysrec-notelist-show-results-of-system-recommendation/ba-p/13006390)
 Updated 18.04.2023 Solved error which was introduced in recent update from February 2023
+Updated 28.03.2024 Opion to restrict the size of the header (important for backgroud processing)

 - Report [`ZCHECK_NOTE_2934135`](/ABAP/solman/zcheck_note_2934135.prog.abap)
 Check the implementation status of note [2934135](https://me.sap.com/notes/2934135) for connected Java systems